Carpal Tunnel Syndrome Pain and Relief

 Carpal tunnel syndrome occurs when the median nerve, which runs from the forearm into the hand, becomes pressed or squeezed at the wrist.
-The medium nerve controls the thumb; index, middle and ring fingers are under the control of the median nerve the carpal tunnel is a narrow, rigid passageway of ligament and bones at the base of the hand.
+The medium nerve controls the thumb; the index, middle and ring fingers are under the control of the median nerve.
+The carpal tunnel is a narrow, rigid passageway of ligament and bones at the base of the hand.
 Thickening from irritated or swollen tendons narrows the tunnel and causes the median nerve to be compressed.

 Symptoms of carpal tunnel syndrome

 Symptoms of carpal tunnel usually start gradually, with frequent burning, tingling, or itching numbness in the palm of the hand and fingers.
 Numbing of the index and middle finger are very common.
 The fingers may feel swollen or even useless even though little or no swelling may be present.
 Many people who suffer from carpal tunnel notice their hands falling asleep in the night.
 This is caused by the normal tendency to sleep with a flexed wrist which cuts off circulation even further.

 Sufferers may notice pain, weakness, or numbness in the hand and wrist, radiating up the arm.
 As symptoms worsen, people might feel tingling during the day.
 Decreased grip strength may make it difficult to form a fist, perform manual tasks or even grasp small objects.
 Some people with carpal tunnel syndrome may not be able to tell the difference between hot and cold by touch.
 In chronic or untreated cases, the muscles at the base of the thumb may waste away.
 Painful sensations may indicate other conditions but carpal tunnel syndrome is the most common and widely known of the entrapment neuropathies.

 Save 10% on Advanced Foot Energizer, Rhythm Touch Supplies.
 Join newsletter for code.